Ready to launch a digital product? Here’s are the first steps to get you moving …

 - The tools you’ll need to make your first sales

 - The LORE model of growing your new business

 - Some great resources we’re offering to help you out — and a chance to work with Sonia in-person

 - If this is the year you launch your first (or next) digital product, our Digital Commerce Summit is where you want to be this October

 - For an even more in-depth experience, Summit attendees will have the option to attend small-group, hands-on workshops.
 Chris Brogan and Sonia are leading the one on online communities, and Brian Gardner is leading the one on WordPress-based business.
 If you’re joining us for Summit, check your in-box!

 - Our Rainmaker Platform was designed to let you market, sell, and deliver digital products with ease — all on a hosted, secure, turnkey solution.
 You can even take it for a test drive … with no credit card required

-- I always love it when you say Hi or ask a question over on Twitter — find me @soniasimone 🙂
+- She always loves it when you say Hi or ask a question over on Twitter — find her @soniasimone 🙂

 Sonia Simone: Greetings, superfriends!
 My name is Sonia Simone and these are the Confessions of a Pink-Haired Marketer.
 For those who don’t know me, I’m a co-founder and the chief content officer for Rainmaker Digital.